Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 Google adds new extensions to its ads from time to time.
 One of the new extensions added is the Callout Extension.

-Use callout extensions to highlight things like offers and unique promotions in a bullet type list underneath your ad.
+Use callout extensions to highlight offers and unique promotions in a bullet type list underneath your ad.

 You need not use title casing when writing your call-outs (just like I did with the last examples).